gep13/gep13/input/blog/back-to-work.md

 Title: Back to work
 Published: 23/10/2008
 Tags:
-- Back To Work
+- back to work
-- Calgary
+- calgary
 ---

 Well, that is me back to work, couldn't escape it for long.